Fast facts about MobileMuster

 - Download PDF version of latest Key Mobile Phone Recycling Facts

-*Independent online survey conducted in December 2012 by IPSOS on behalf of AMTA of 1027 mobile phone users, aged 16 years or older randomly selected from all States across Australia.
+* Independent survey conducted in January 2016 by IPSOS on behalf of AMTA of 1050 mobile phone users aged 16 years or older randomly selected from across Australia.